 Times have changed and many criminal justice students are aiming for different careers outside of the police force.
 Case in point, Florida National University graduates with a Bachelor of Science Criminal Justice degree (whether online or on campus) are being offered multiple job offers, including: federal positions, corrections, and counseling.

-Since law enforcement is a common and practical pathway into a career in law enforcement, we will discuss this career before moving on to others.
+Since law enforcement is a common and practical pathway into a career in law enforcement, we will discuss this career before moving on to others that lie outside of the yellow safety tape.

 Times have changed in South Florida and now regional police academies often go through recruiting droughts that prompt them to consider candidates who may not or may not have completed a criminal justice degree.
 Therefore, is it worth it to get a degree?